 Mediterranean Diet ingredients

-Now, let's consider what sorts of food we need to eat to follow a Mediterranean diet.
 The World Health Organization (WHO) - and the UK Government's Change4Life campaign - recommend we eat five portions of fruit and vegetables a day.
-This guidance is partly based on, and entirely consistent with, research into components of the Mediterranean Diet (see Note 4).
+This guidance is partly based on research into the Mediterranean Diet (see Note 4).

 Health-promoting food types to be encouraged